 Options for saving alongside a Help to Buy ISA

 You may or may not know that, when it comes to ISAs, there are a few rules to bear in mind.
 For instance, if you have a Help to Buy ISA, you’ll know that you can only save up to £200 a month.
 However, do you know that you are only allowed to have certain types of ISAs alongside your Help to Buy ISA?

 According to ISA rules, you can only have one of each during any given tax year.
 These ISA types are Cash ISAs, Stocks and Shares ISAs, Lifetime ISAs and Innovative Finance ISAs.
 A Help to Buy ISA is a Cash ISA, which means that you cannot save into another Cash ISA at the same time.
-However, you can save with a Stocks & Shares ISA, giving you another tax-exempt way to save all the way up to your annual ISA allowance of £20,000 – without breaking the rules.
+However, you can save with a Stocks & Shares ISA or a Sustainable Stocks and Shares ISA, giving you another tax-exempt way to save all the way up to your annual ISA allowance of £20,000 – without breaking the rules.

 While you can have a Lifetime ISA as well as a Help to Buy ISA, you can only claim your government bonus from one of them when buying your first home.
 So, if you choose to save in this manner, it’s probably best to save your LISA for retirement.

 While saving, it’s quite normal to make some sacrifices in order to put money aside, but you should only save what you can afford.
 There’s not much point in saving for a home or towards your future, if it will mean that you can’t get by financially in the present.

 If you don’t know where to start or are unsure about how to save extra on top of your Help to Buy ISA (or Lifetime ISA), it’s wise to get a real understanding of where your money goes on a monthly basis.
 Look at your essential expenses and try to identify where you may need to cut back a little.